PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 At this point you should be able to view the site at https://ebi-forecast.igb.illinois.edu/bety_url or http://pecandev.igb.illinois.edu/bety_url, depending on which machine you deployed to, and you should be able to log in as a guest user by clicking the "Log in as Guest" button.

-## Step 9: Create a  User
+## Step 9: Create an Administrative Account

 Go to the login page (https://ebi-forecast.igb.illinois.edu/bety_url or http://pecandev.igb.illinois.edu/bety_url) and click the "Register for BETYdb" button.
 Fill out at least the required fields (Login, Email, and the two password fields), type the captcha text, and click "Sign Up".
 You should see the "Thanks for signing up!" message.

-Once you have created a user, you may wish to give that user full access privileges.
+Once you have created a user, give that user full access privileges.
 To do this, use psql:
 ```sh
 psql -U dbuser betydb
 ```